 Showcasing works which highlight the versatility of the material, Glass will present pieces both familiar and unconventional: including tableware, vases and installation art.
 This display follows in our Material series, succeeding exhibits themed around Wood and Earth.

-This exhibition will house some of the greatest contemporary glass work by British, European and American artists, following the award-winning Judy Pfaff’s colossal sculpture exhibition in the barn.
+This exhibition will house some of the most exciting new glass work by renowned British, European and American artists, prioritising those who directly craft their own artwork, following the award-winning Judy Pfaff’s colossal sculpture exhibition in the barn.
 Glass hopes to explore how this powerful medium reflects and supports us literally and more symbolically, through its functionality, utility and practicality.

 Glass follows in the footsteps of its revival in the contemporary art world, responding to and continuing wonderful events like the British Glass Biennale, the UK’s leading exhibition of excellence in contemporary glass and The Venice Glass Week — the city’s first international festival dedicated to the material.
 Several of the artists displaying their work in Glass were selected from these two art fairs.

 There is an abundance of glass-making closer to home in the South-West region, typified by Salisbury Cathedral’s stained-glass along with their in-house workshop dedicated to restoring and conserving glass and lead lights.

 Messums Wiltshire is a visual arts centre situated in a 13th century tithe barn in Tisbury that has just celebrated its first year by opening second exhibition space, ‘The Long Gallery’.
 This is an adjacent refurbished stable room with a long panoramic sweep of a glass window, viewing straight onto the rolling hills of the Fonthill Estate, where Glass will be shown until 4th February 2018.